-- Possess an applied skill level sufficient for entry-level employment and advancement in the field of automotive service and repair.
-Demonstrate appropriate workplace behaviors and pursue ongoing technical skill development sufficient for employment in the field of - Demonstrate appropriate workplace behaviors and pursue ongoing technical skill development sufficient for employment in the field of automotive service and repair. - Be successfully employed in the field of automotive service and repair.
+- Possess an applied skill level sufficient for entry-level employment and advancement in the field of automotive service and repair. - Demonstrate appropriate workplace behaviors and pursue ongoing technical skill development sufficient for employment in the field of automotive service and repair. - Be successfully employed in the field of automotive service and repair.

-Total Hrs: 810
+810

-Total Semester Hours of Credit: 33
+33

-Total Weeks: 33 (day) or 40 (evening)
+33 (day) or 40 (evening)

-Clock Hrs: Lecture/Lab
+Lecture/Lab

-Credential Earned: Diploma
+Diploma

-Academic Year: 24 credits/30 weeks (Term Type A)
+24 credits/30 weeks (Term Type A)